Here are some common problems and questions.

 1. The opener won't open the door, or the door opens only a few inches and stops:

--Typically this problem indicates a broken spring, or spring problem.
+-This problem usually indicates a broken spring, or spring problem.
 The door could open with just a little assistance.
 If you pull the emergency release on the opener and try to lift it manually and the door is heavy, you need a spring repair.

 - To Identify a broken torsion spring, if you look above the door with the door closed, there will be a pipe with a large spring or springs attached.
 If one is separated, that is the broken spring.